Yorko/youtube-summarizer-cloud-run/README.md

     ```bash
     make run_backend
     ```
-1. Run the Streamlit frontend:
+1. Run the Streamlit frontend (in a different terminal tab/window):
     ```bash
     make run_frontend
     ```
 1. Access the application in your web browser: `http://localhost:8501`
-1. Enter a YouTube video link, optionally add a prompt, and click "Summarize".
+1. Enter a YouTube video link (e.g. this one https://youtu.be/jCTvblRXnzg on AlphaEvolve by DeepMind), optionally add a prompt, and click "Generate Summary".

 ## Deployment to Google Cloud Run